csezenoglu/RTD-Loop-Antennas/content/magnetic-dipole-moment.rst

         : Magnetic dipole moment equivalent of a loop.

-.. role:: rewrite
+.. rst-class:: rewrite

-:rewrite:`A comparison of magnetic and electric field components with those of the infinitesimal magnetic dipole indicates that they have similar forms.
-In fact, the electric and magnetic field components of an infinitesimal magnetic dipole of length l and constant “magnetic” spatial current` :math:`I_m` :rewrite:`are givenby`
+A comparison of magnetic and electric field components with those of the infinitesimal magnetic dipole indicates that they have similar forms.
+In fact, the electric and magnetic field components of an infinitesimal magnetic dipole of length l and constant “magnetic” spatial current :math:`I_m` are givenby

 .. math::
 	:label: electric_field_components_magnetic_dipole